daddevv/TypingTowers/docs/README.md

 - **Jamming System**: Typing incorrect letters jams the tower, requiring backspace to clear
 - **Progressive Difficulty**: Each wave spawns more enemies with increased health
 - **Upgrade Purchasing**: Spend gold earned from defeating enemies to upgrade tower damage, range, and fire rate between waves
+    - Press [1] to upgrade damage (+1)
+    - Press [2] to upgrade range (+50)
+    - Press [3] to upgrade fire rate (faster)
+    - Each upgrade costs 5 gold and applies to the selected tower
+    - Upgrades are available in the shop between waves and are covered by automated unit tests

 ## Controls